-- An RFC Submission Team is formed; - The RFC Package is completed and submitted to the OGC; - The Technical Committee Chair announces the RFC submission to the entire Technical Committee. - The OGC RFC consideration and approval process starts.
-Process Steps include: - Formation of a Standards Working Group (SWG) - Presentation and discussion in a Standards Working Group. - Recommendation and SWG vote to release (or not) the candidate specification for a 30 day public comment period. - Comments are collected and consolidated into a single document. - The SWG edits the document based on the comments.
+- An RFC Submission Team is formed; - The RFC Package is completed and submitted to the OGC; - The Technical Committee Chair TC Chair announces the RFC submission to the entire Technical Committee. - The OGC RFC consideration and approval process starts.
+Process Steps include: - Formation of a Standards Working Group (SWG) - Presentation and discussion in a Standards Working Group. - Recommendation and SWG vote to release (or not) the candidate standard for a 30-day public comment period. - OAB and OGC-NA Review - Comments are collected and consolidated into a single document. - The SWG edits the document based on the comments.
 When work is completed, the SWG votes to recommend to the TC for have an adoption vote.
-This edited document is then posted to pending for final review and approval for release as the publicly available OpenGIS Specification, Version 1.
+This edited document is then posted to pending for final review and approval for release as the publicly available OpenGIS Standard, Version 1.